cisco-ce/roomos.cisco.com/doc/TechDocs/WebEngine.md

 ## Short summary

 Don't have time to read all the details?
 Summary: It is a single-tab Chromium browser with most modern web technologies available, running on an embedded device.
-When developing for it, use best-practise web standards and develop with a slightly older iPad web browser in mind.
+When developing for it, use best-practice web standards and develop with a slightly older iPad web browser in mind.

 Oh - and remember to test on the intended devices early!